 There is the occasional loose section of downpipe and signs of chipping to the surface finish.
 At ground level gullies are found to be generally clear however the proximity of grassed areas with no apron protection means that higher than regular maintenance will be necessary.
-Some gulley gratings are loose and/or missing.
+There is the occasional plant growth in gutters.

-- ROIt is recommended that minor repairs are carried out to the gulley covers. - R2 4.1.2 It is recommended that gulley apron protection is provided to assist with maintaining clear unobstructed surface water flow from downpipes to gulleys. - 4.1.3 It is recommended that as a routine item of maintenance the rainwater goods (gutters, downpipes and gullies) should be checked and cleared on a twiceyearly basis.
+- RO Remove plant growth from gutters. - 4.1.2 The stained finish to the guttering timber fascia to the north elevation is in a deteriorating condition. - R1 Restain fascia guttering to north elevation. - R2 4.1.3 It is recommended that gulley apron protection is provided to assist with maintaining clear unobstructed surface water flow from downpipes to gulleys. - M 4.1.4 It is recommended that as a routine item of maintenance the rainwater goods should be checked and cleared on a twice-yearly basis.